alirezavafi/autowrapper-aspnetcore-plus/README.md

 - Attribute based request/response log exclusion on controller/action (IgnoreLogAttribute)
 - Allow to attach custom properties to request/response log entry (LogCustomPropertyAttribute)

 NOTE: This project uses Serilog heavily to capture request/responses and dependes on "Serilog.AspNetCore.Plus" package.
-"Microsoft.Extensions.Logging" has missing some serilog features so this project does not project Microsoft Logging library.
+"Microsoft.Extensions.Logging" has missing some serilog features so this project does not use Microsoft Logging library.
+But you can use AutoWrapper only for logging requests with Serilog and any logger for other application logs.

 # Sample Log Entry